Fresh Produce Initiative

 Second Harvest Heartland is in the business of distributing large amounts of donated food to a variety of organizations and programs that directly serve clients.

-Second Harvest Heartland works with nearly 1,000 agency partner programs in Minnesota and western Wisconsin that provide direct client service to people in need.
+Second Harvest Heartland works in close partnership with nearly 1,000 agency partner programs in Minnesota and western Wisconsin that provide direct client service to people in need.

 SFSP (Summer Food Service Program)